aisha1021/aisha1021/README.md

 # Hi there, I'm Aisha Malik! 👋

 Welcome to my GitHub!
-I’m a student and aspiring artificial intelligence and software engineer with a love for all things data, coding, and problem-solving.
+I am a Junior at Hunter College in New York City, studying Computer Science.
+I'm an aspiring artificial intelligence and software engineer with a love for all things data, coding, and problem-solving.
 My projects dive into machine learning, geospatial analysis, and web development, all driven by a passion for impactful technology.

 ---

 ### 👩‍💻 About Me
 I'm Aisha, a creative coder and lifelong learner.
-From predicting water quality with satellite data to building useful web apps, I’m always up for a new tech challenge.
+From predicting lake water quality with satellite data to building useful web apps, I’m always up for a new tech challenge.
 When I’m not coding, I’m probably exploring a new city, crafting, or enjoying a delicious bowl of ramen! 🌎 🍜

 ---